C-TEC’s revolutionary touchscreen-controlled ZFP addressable fire panels are protecting Gates Power Transmission in Dumfries.

 Said CMD’s Craig Dolier: “Gates’ engineers created loops between two radial circuits on the conventional systems and tested the wiring ready for connection.
 We then upgraded each addressable system to ZFP, working through the radial circuits to make loops and configuring and commissioning the new devices.
 The facility also had two zone 1 areas which needed to be integrated into the new system.”

 “The new system is a massive improvement on the old multiple one as, if a device previously activated, the area had to be physically visited to find out which one it was.
 With the new one, however, the identity and location of the triggered device is clearly visible on any one of the eight ZFPs.”

-A phased evacuation is in operation to minimise false alarms.
+A phased evacuation strategy is in operation to minimise false alarms.
 The first alarm is a pulsing warning signal which will be investigated and silenced if it proves to be a false alarm.
 If a true fire is discovered, however, a key-switch is turned to trigger the full-scale evacuation of the site.

 Said Craig: “The ZFP is extremely well-engineered, reliable and ticks all the boxes for EN54 compliance.
-We were especially impressed its capacity to be networked over multiple sites and the ease by which devices can be added to the system.”
+We were especially impressed by its capacity to be networked over multiple sites and the ease by which devices can be added to the system.”